 Odda, the adventure town in Hardanger

 Odda is the perfect base if you want to explore the wild and beautiful nature in the Hardangerfjord area.
 The 180 kilometer long Hardangerfjord is the second longest fjord in Norway, and it has seven tributary fjords.
 Sørfjorden is one of the tributary fjords, and Odda is an historical industrial town at the southernmost end of the fjord.
-Odda has now transformed from an industrial town into an adventure town.
+Odda has now transformed from an industrial town into a town of activities and adventures.

 Some highlights from Odda and the surrounding area